 Outfitter Wildlife Management

 If you’re hunting for a career in the outdoors, SIC can help!
 SIC’s Outfitter Wildlife Management program will prepare you for jobs in the rapidly growing commercial hunting, fishing and outdoor recreation industry.
 An advisory council of outdoor professionals guides the curriculum, and students can choose to take an externship course with potential industry employers after completion of the certificate.
+Students will learn conservation law to assist in pursuing employment as conservation police, study wildlife and ecosystem science to better understand our native species and habitats, and participate in various expeditions into the Shawnee National Forest.

-Finish the certificate in just one year!
+Finish the certificate in just one year or go for the Associate Degree over two years!

 - Wildlife Business Basics